Asphalt Shingle Roofing

 Also known as dimensional or laminate shingles, architectural shingles are the most prevalent asphalt shingles.
 These products are manufactured with two or more layers of asphalt that are fused together for a thicker and richer multi-dimensional appearance and are engineered to replicate the wood shake and natural slate roofing aesthetics.
 Dimensional shingles are typically heavier than strip shingles and have improved warranty protection.

 Designer / Luxury shingles are the highest-quality laminated shingles available, offering a differentiated appearance or functionality that outclasses that of dimensional shingles.
 Apart from being shingle ‘heavyweights’ that offer premium protection for weathering, luxury shingles are stunning to look upon, presenting the highest quality, coloration, and dimensionality.
 These products offer the most realistic representation of the old-world wood shake and quarried slate roofing.
 GAF’s Slateline, Woodland, and Camelot products are prime examples of Designer / Luxury roofing shingles.

-Interested in exploring the different options available to you?
+Interested in exploring the different asphalt shingle installation options available to you?
 Try out GAFs Virtual Home Remodeler tool – you can upload a picture of your own home to try out different shingles and colors to help bring your asphalt shingle roof to reality.
 Contact the Mid-Shore Exteriors team to learn more and get started on your roofing project!